awsdocs/amazon-sagemaker-developer-guide/doc_source/security-iam-awsmanpol.md

 You can review these permissions policies by signing in to the IAM console and searching for them\.

 You can also create your own custom IAM policies to allow permissions for Amazon SageMaker actions and resources as you need them\.
-You can attach these custom policies to the IAM users or groups that require them\.
+You can attach these custom policies to the users or groups that require them\.

 **Topics**
 + [AWS managed policy: AmazonSageMakerFullAccess](#security-iam-awsmanpol-AmazonSageMakerFullAccess)